ochiuom/mutt-wizard-office365/README.md

-#Arch-linux-on-Android, I am not a developer.
+#I am not a developer.
 Just making easy for those like me Coming from research/academic community

 #Who wants to use Linux for their daily basis for data analysis/scientific project etc.

 #MywebPage: https://sites.google.com/view/achintyabera/tweaks

-#setting up gmail or outlook on Arch linux installed using Proot container
+#setting up gmail or outlook on Arch linux installed using Proot container on Android System, S21 ultra (Samsung)

 #Systems tested on : Proot, Arch linux, Termux